FORM I-290B – MOTION TO RECONSIDER

 Depending on your case type, Form I-290B, Notice of Appeal or Motion can be used to file a Motion to Reconsider with USCIS.
 A Motion to Reconsider is to point out the decision was based on an incorrect application of the law or policy.
 While a Motion to Reopen is based on new information introduced to the case, a Motion to Reconsider examines the present evidence the adverse decision was based on.

-A perfect example of when to file a Motion to Reconsider is when USCIS denies a 31-year-old applicant’s N-400 due to failure to registered for selective service, given that the requirement to have registered for selective service only applies to applicants between the ages 26 to 31.
+A perfect example of when to file a Motion to Reconsider is when USCIS denies a 32-year-old applicant’s N-400 Citizenship due to failure to have registered for selective service, given that the requirement to have registered for selective service only applies to applicants between the ages 26 to 31.

 We are happy to customize a proposal for you during a consultation.
 Please see the below information.

 Step 1: Strategy Session for I-290B Motion to Reconsider

 This is the most crucial step for your entire I-290B Motion to Reconsider.
 We will review USCIS’s denial decision with all of the previously submitted supporting documents to create a strategy, a customized checklist, and a timeline to serve as the guiding foundation for the entire case preparation.